multiversx/mx-sdk-nestjs/packages/monitoring/README.md

 ---

 ### Cpu Profiler
-`CpuProfiler` is a class exported by the package which allows you to measure the CPU execution time of your code.
+`CpuProfiler` is a class exported by the package that allows you to measure the CPU execution time of your code.
 Javascript being single threaded you must be careful how much CPU time you spend on some operations because it can slow down your process or even block it.

 ```typescript
 import { CpuProfiler } from '@multiversx/sdk-nestjs-monitoring';